NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

     mkdir methylseq_analysis
     cd methylseq_analysis

 In this folder you can launch the analysis!
 For this, try to figure out the command you should run.
-Try to execute the methylseq pipeline with version 1.6.1 using the FastQ files you just linked to.
+Try to execute the methylseq pipeline with version 1.6.1 using the FastQ files mentioned above.

 Remember the core Nextflow flags that you will need (one hyphen!)